VincentWei/minigui-live-demo-server/README.md

 Refer to the directory `sample/` for a complete example.

+## TODO

+Use thread for every pair of the remote WebSocket client and the local UnixSocket client.

 ## Other information

 Note that this Server is based on the work of allinurl at: